-Every enthusiast gets the conundrum of wanting to smoke weed when all you have is moist bud.
-Just plan better next time to allow your plant has sufficient time to dry to remain at its best and keep you happily high.
+Every enthusiast gets the problem of wanting to smoke weed when all you have is moist bud.
+Next time, just plan better to allow your plant to have sufficient time to dry to remain at its best and keep you happily high.

 Have you already tried one of these methods, or do you know one that works even better?
 Let us know in the comments!